timedomain-tech/ACE_sequence_file/README.md

 ## Extra
-We offer an API service for vocal synthesis, please refer to the [api_doc](/api/docs/api_doc_en.md).
+We offer an API service for singing voice synthesis, please refer to the [api_doc](/api/docs/api_doc_en.md).
 If you're interested in testing or collaborating with us, please send an email to sean.z@timedomain.ai

 ## License